Our knowledge of orthopaedics. Your best health.

 Reproduced from Wagner E, Ortiz C: Proximal Oblique Sliding Closing-wedge Osteotomy for Wide-angle Hallux Valgus.
 Orthopaedic Knowledge Online Journal: Vol 12, No 4, 4/1/2014; Accessed December 4, 2015.

-• Failure to obtain pain relief with changes in footwear
+• Failure to achieve pain relief with changes in footwear

-• Failure to obtain pain relief from nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and naproxen.
+• Failure to achieve pain relief from nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and naproxen.
 The effectiveness of NSAIDs in controlling toe pain varies greatly from person to person.

 Deciding to Have Bunion Surgery